 Prior to 1945, inflow to the Cobb reservoir was not recorded.
-Initially, inflows were simulated back to 1932 using a correlation with Lake Coleridge inflows.
+Initially, inflows were simulated back to 1931 using a correlation with Lake Coleridge inflows.
 The 1993 SPECTRA Update used an improved method, utilising a correlation with Lake Rotoroa outflows since 1934 (Palmer, 1992 and Maslin et al., 1993).
 The first few years of inflows, however, are still based on Coleridge inflows.

 This correlation was reassessed for the 1996 SPECTRA Update and an unsatisfactory r^2 value was obtained.
 After discussion with Lennie Palmer, ECNZ Generation (1996), it was decided to continue with the value (0.224) in the existing PSIM.
 This is based on the correlation of mean inflows at Coleridge and Cobb.
 From March 1934 to November 1945 the inflows are based on a correlation with Gowan at Rotoroa.
-From November 1945 to present, the inflows are calculated by Trustpower from actual outflow records with an allowance for change in lake storage.
+From November 1945 to present, the inflows are calculated by Manawa Energy from actual outflow records with an allowance for change in lake storage.

-This flow site is not recalculated back to 1932 as part of a full HMD update.
-The data is supplied by Trustpower and is simply appended to the previous dataset.
+This flow site is not recalculated back to 1931 as part of a full HMD update.
+The data is supplied by Manawa Energy and is simply appended to the previous dataset unless any new additional data is provided i.e. it is treated the same as in an interim update as a full HMD update.